argonautproject/scheduling/pages/provider-scheduling.md

 ## Introduction

-The Argonaut Scheduling Implementation Guide defines a series of interactions which cover the basic appointment creation workflow for provider based scheduling on behalf of a patient which includes: registration of patients and updating  coverage information, discovery of available appointments and booking the cancelling appointments.
+The Argonaut Scheduling Implementation Guide defines a series of interactions which cover the basic appointment creation workflow for provider based scheduling on behalf of a patient which includes: registration of patients and updating  coverage information, discovery of available appointments and booking the canceling appointments.
 It also covers provider access to their appointments.
 The basic workflow steps and Argonaut Scheduling APIs for three use cases are detailed below.
 Note that the primary difference between these scenarios are the *registration steps*.

 ## Use Case 1: Scheduling across systems